Mike Vrabel: Ohio State

 Vrabel retired on July 10, 2011, to become the linebackers coach at Ohio State.
 On December 21, new Ohio State head coach Urban Meyer decided to keep Vrabel on as part of his coaching staff as defensive line coach.

 Houston Texans

 On January 10, 2014, Vrabel was hired by the Houston Texans as a linebackers coach.
 During his three seasons as linebackers coach, the Texans ranked third in the NFL in yards allowed per game.
-In January 2016 news outlets reported that the San Francisco 49ers offered Vrabel their defensive coordinator job; Vrabel declined the offer and remained in Houston.
-In January 2017, the Texans named Vrabel as their defensive coordinator, moving previous coordinator Romeo Crennel to assistant head coach.
-He coached players such as J. J. Watt, Jadeveon Clowney, Whitney Mercilus and Benardrick McKinney.
+In January 2016, news outlets reported that the San Francisco 49ers offered Vrabel their defensive coordinator job, but he declined the offer and stayed in Houston.
+In January 2017, the Texans named Vrabel as their defensive coordinator after the team moved previous coordinator Romeo Crennel to assistant head coach.
+Vrabel coached players such as J. J. Watt, Jadeveon Clowney, Whitney Mercilus, and Benardrick McKinney during his tenure in Houston.